This site contains affiliate links for which I may be compensated.

 The tree is found from Cape Verde and Senegambia across tropical West Africa to Cameroon and the Central African Republic; eastwards to Eritrea, northern Somalia and Yemen; and southwards through all tropical eastern and southern African countries.
 It is not found in Lesotho or the dry interior regions of Botswana, Namibia, or South Africa.

 It is found in tropical forests and grassy woodlands, and occurs in higher densities within well-watered, temperate upland habitats.
-It is absent or outnumbered at lower, warmer climates by the similarly cauliflorous species, Ficus sycomorus.
-In cooler climates it is a coastal tree, and in warmer interior climates may be found up to 2,500 metres (8,200 ft) in elevation.
+It is absent or outnumbered at lower, warmer climates by the similarly Cauliflorous species, Ficus sycomorus.
+In cooler climates it is a coastal tree, and in warmer interior climates may be found up to 2,500 metres (8,200 FT ) in elevation.

 Over its extensive range it is variable with respect to leaf shape, texture of the leaves and figs, deciduousness and overall size.